AtlasInsideCorp/UTMStackDatasourceAS400/README.md

 - _SYSLOG_PROTOCOL_: Represents the protocol of the listening syslog server to send logs to.
 Example: `udp`.
 - _SYSLOG_HOST_: Represents the IP or HOST of the listening syslog server to send logs to.
 Example: `172.20.0.18`.
-- _SYSLOG_PORT_: Represents the protocol of the listening syslog server to send logs to.
+- _SYSLOG_PORT_: Represents the port of the listening syslog server to send logs to.
 Example: `514`.
 - _AS400_HOST_NAME_: Represents  the hostname of the IBM i System, where the logs will be extracted.
 Example: `PUB400.COM`.
 - _AS400_USER_ID_: Represents the user id used to connect to the IBM i System.
 Example: `USER1`.
 - _AS400_USER_PASSWORD_: Represents the user's password to connect to IBM System.
 Example: `mypassword1`.